JoyChopra1298/colt2023_analysis/README.md

 11. Kaiqing Zhang - 3 papers

 Distribution of author count and affiliation counts
-1. Number of affiliations with 1 authors - 98
+1. Number of affiliations with 1 authors - 63
-2. Number of affiliations with 2 authors - 26
+2. Number of affiliations with 2 authors - 17
-3. Number of affiliations with 3 authors - 20
+3. Number of affiliations with 3 authors - 18
-4. Number of affiliations with 4 authors - 6
+4. Number of affiliations with 4 authors - 7
-5. Number of affiliations with 5 authors - 6
+5. Number of affiliations with 5 authors - 4
-6. Number of affiliations with 6 authors - 4
+6. Number of affiliations with 6 authors - 3
-7. Number of affiliations with 7 authors - 2
+7. Number of affiliations with 7 authors - 8
-8. Number of affiliations with 8 authors - 2
+8. Number of affiliations with 8 authors - 1
-9. Number of affiliations with 9 authors - 3
+9. Number of affiliations with 9 authors - 2
 10. Number of affiliations with 10 authors - 1
-11. Number of affiliations with 11 authors - 1
+11. Number of affiliations with 12 authors - 1
 12. Number of affiliations with 13 authors - 1
-13. Number of affiliations with 15 authors - 1
+13. Number of affiliations with 14 authors - 1
-14. Number of affiliations with 19 authors - 1
+14. Number of affiliations with 15 authors - 1
-15. Number of affiliations with 29 authors - 1
+15. Number of affiliations with 18 authors - 1
+16. Number of affiliations with 22 authors - 1
+17. Number of affiliations with 38 authors - 1

-There are 11 affiliations with 8 or more authors
+There are 10 affiliations with 9 or more authors
-1. MIT - 29 authors
+1. Massachusetts Institute of Technology - 38 authors
-2. Google - 19 authors
+2. Google - 22 authors
-3. Stanford University - 15 authors
+3. Stanford University - 18 authors
-4. EPFL - 13 authors
+4. University of Wisconsin-Madison - 15 authors
-5. UC Berkeley - 11 authors
+5. Georgia Institute of Technology - 14 authors
+6. EPFL - 13 authors
-6. University of Wisconsin-Madison - 10 authors
+7. University of California, Berkeley - 12 authors
-7. Cornell University - 9 authors
+8. Cornell University - 10 authors
-8. University of Texas at Austin - 9 authors
+9. University of Texas at Austin - 9 authors
-9. Georgia Institute of Technology - 9 authors
-10. Massachusetts Institute of Technology - 8 authors
+10. Technion - Israel Institute of Technology - 9 authors
-11. Technion - 8 authors

 Distribution of paper count and affiliation counts
-1. Number of affiliations with 1 papers - 108
+1. Number of affiliations with 1 papers - 76
-2. Number of affiliations with 2 papers - 27
+2. Number of affiliations with 2 papers - 18
-3. Number of affiliations with 3 papers - 17
+3. Number of affiliations with 3 papers - 13
-4. Number of affiliations with 4 papers - 5
+4. Number of affiliations with 4 papers - 4
-5. Number of affiliations with 5 papers - 3
+5. Number of affiliations with 5 papers - 4
 6. Number of affiliations with 6 papers - 3
-7. Number of affiliations with 7 papers - 2
+7. Number of affiliations with 7 papers - 3
-8. Number of affiliations with 8 papers - 1
+8. Number of affiliations with 8 papers - 3
-9. Number of affiliations with 9 papers - 1
+9. Number of affiliations with 9 papers - 2
-10. Number of affiliations with 10 papers - 2
+10. Number of affiliations with 11 papers - 2
-11. Number of affiliations with 11 papers - 1
-12. Number of affiliations with 12 papers - 2
+11. Number of affiliations with 13 papers - 2
-13. Number of affiliations with 28 papers - 1
+12. Number of affiliations with 29 papers - 1

-There are 10 affiliations with more than 6 authors
+There are 10 affiliations with 8 or more papers
-1. MIT - 28 papers
-2. Massachusetts Institute of Technology - 12 papers
+1. Massachusetts Institute of Technology - 29 papers
+2. Google - 13 papers
-3. Stanford University - 12 papers
+3. Stanford University - 13 papers
-4. Google - 11 papers
+4. University of California, Berkeley - 11 papers
-5. UC Berkeley - 10 papers
+5. University of Wisconsin-Madison - 11 papers
-6. University of Wisconsin-Madison - 10 papers
+6. Purdue University - 9 papers
-7. Purdue University - 9 papers
+7. Georgia Institute of Technology - 9 papers
-8. EPFL - 8 papers
+8. Microsoft - 8 papers
-9. University of Washington - 7 papers
+9. Unknown - 8 papers
-10. Microsoft Research - 7 papers
+10. EPFL - 8 papers